1,000+ Opportunities

 Efforts that expand beyond an organization’s stated mission Efforts that were previously supported solely with public funds Event or program sponsorships Programs that occur within the classroom as part of the regular school day more news, stories, and inspiration: © 2026 Virginia G. Piper Charitable Trust | 1202 East Missouri Avenue, Phoenix, Arizona, 85014

-Based on current listing details, eligibility includes: Arizona nonprofits in Maricopa County Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Arizona nonprofits in Maricopa County.
+Confirm the full requirements in the official notice before applying.